City employees observe the following holidays (11+):

 Deferred Compensation Plan

 Full-time employees may elect to participate in a deferred compensation plan through either Nationwide Retirement Solutions or MissionSquare.
 The City does not participate monetarily in these plans.

 Employee Assistance Program

 The Employee Assistance Program or EAP, is designed to help employees and immediate family members deal with issues including personal, marital & family; health & well-being; family care; organization & productivity; legal & financial; caregiving; education planning; and career & work issues.
 This program allows 24/7/365 confidential counseling by calling Personal Assistance Services (PAS) at 800-356-0845 or by visiting their website at www.paseap.com.

 When you, your spouse or child are facing a hospital stay, you can receive a benefit to help pay for unexpected expenses not covered by your health insurance like lost income, child care, deductibles and copays.

 City employees who complete their introductory period, have approval, request a form before attending their first class, attend an accredited college or university, and participate in courses outside working hours, along with other criteria may qualify for tuition reimbursement.

-City employees may earn points by living a healthy lifestyle and participating in healthy activities promoted by CHC Wellbeing.
-By earning points employees receive discounts on their health insurance premiums or other cafeteria plan benefits.
+City employees may earn points by living a healthy lifestyle and participating in healthy activities promoted by Wellworks.
+By earning points, employees receive discounts on their health insurance premiums or other cafeteria plan benefits.